-Therefore, Police is working with the University of Waikato, and an independent panel, on a major research programme looking at how Police can ensure we deliver policing that is fair and equitable for all our communities.
+Therefore, Police is working with researchers and an independent panel, on a major research programme looking at how Police can ensure we deliver policing that is fair and equitable for all communities.

 The research will focus not just on frontline staff interactions, but also on policy, training, and deployment, to get an end-to-end understanding of Police decision-making.

 The programme will initially look at the following three key areas and additional areas of focus will emerge as the programme of work progresses:

 - who Police stop and speak to and how we engage with them